IDMNYU/solarserver/charge_controller_data_tracer/README.md

 $ python3 json_datalogger.py
 ```

-By default, the data is saved every 60 seconds.
-If you want to change the interval, change the number of `sleep(60)`.
+By default, the data is saved every 15 minutes (60sec * 15) seconds.
+If you want to change the interval, change the number of `sleep(60 * 15)`.

 The data is stored under `data` folder.
 The data to be saved is as follows.